skippyr/becho/PLANNING.md

 Alignments other than `left` will only be visible if a spacing will be left in the right side of the line when `becho` wraps your text.
-This means that defining an alignment for the text while using the flag `--wrap-by-character` is redudant as `becho` will not have space to make that center in relation to its sides.
+This means that defining an alignment for the text while using the flag `--wrap-by-character` is redudant as `becho` will not have space to make that alignment visible.